-7.5.4.3 Reference point M1
+7.12.4.3 Reference point M1

+A reference point M1, the Media Application Provider shall instantiate a Metrics Reporting Configuration resource associated with the target Provisioning Session to enable Energy-of-media-Service- collection and reporting.

+7.13 Solution #12: Energy-of-media-Service metrics collection and reporting (Approach B)

+7.13.1 Key Issue mapping

+This Candidate Solution addresses Key Issue #1.

+7.13.2 Functional description

+7.13.2.1 Introduction

-In both approaches, at reference point M1, the Media Application Provider shall instantiate a Metrics Reporting Configuration resource associated with the target Provisioning Session to enable Energy-of-Service-Service collection and reporting.Approach B is based on the architecture for collection and exposure of energy (see clause 7.6.2.2) for Energy-of-Service metrics reporting at the exception of the M1 reference point for provisioning the EoS Metrics Reporting configuration to keep existing mechanism for the Media Application Provider.
+At the difference of the solution #11, this solution is based on the architecture for collection and exposure of energy (see clause 7.6.2.2) for Energy-of-Media-Service metrics reporting at the exception of the M1 reference point for provisioning the Energy-of-media_Service Metrics Reporting configuration of solution #10 to keep existing mechanism for the Media Application Provider.

-Figure 7.5.2.2.2-1 illustrates how the approach B could be instantiated.
+Figure 7.13.2.1-1 illustrates how the approach could be instantiated.